Sale Icon

 There are so many electrical devices and household appliances that consume a lot of electricity and dissipate a lot of heat - and there are so many simple ways of reducing the energy consumption and the heat dissipation!

-We have curated the long list of tips and are presenting below some of the best advices on Saving the Planet - Reduce the Climate Change!
+We have curated a long list of tips and are presenting below some of the best advice on Saving the Planet - Reduce the Climate Change!

 !!!
 Did you know that, Reducing the temperature by just 1°C can cut 5-10% off your family's energy bill and avoid up to 300kg of CO2 emissions per household and year. !!!